ZGurney/Python/README.md

 ![Python Logo](http://personal.psu.edu/dwj131/logo.png "Python")
 ======

 This is where I upload all of my finished python programs.
-You might think they are a bit basic but I'm still a beginner.
+It is an extremely *easy-to-learn* language for beginner programmers.
+Try it out on your computer (if you have a mac) by opening up the terminal app and typing in '*python*'.
+You might think the programs are a bit basic but I'm still a beginner.
 Please feel free to mess around with them; email me at pinpan@taprevu.tk if you've created something interesting!

 I am currently using a Mac setup with Python 2.7.
 I edit my documents with PyCharm, an excellent python editor.
 Visit my website [here](https://www.taprevu.blogspot.com "TapRevu").